Akshaja1207/Quiz-System/README.md

 # Quiz-System
-It's a quiz system with random questions generator it saves the details of the quiz taken with the score.
-The marks of the quiz are calculated by the time and number of correct answers.
+It's a random Quiz System that displays random questions every time we participate.
+It Records the Name and Score of the person.
+It calculates the score with the number of correct answers with the time taken to complete the quiz.